Would you like to give your furniture a clean, spring-fresh look? It’s easy with pastel colours and a floral transfer.

 Thanks for reading.
 If you’d like to see more of the transformation, please check out the YouTube video.

-And if you enjoyed this spring-fresh look, you might also like this beautiful floral chest of drawers…
+And if you enjoyed this spring-fresh look, you might also like this nature-inspired update of a children’s globe.

 Want to know the 5 tools under £15/$20 that will make your life easier?